texfaq/texfaq.github.io/FAQ-newlineargs.md

 Both problems arise because `\\ ` takes optional arguments.
 The command `\\*` means
-''break the line here, and inhibit page break following the line break'';
+"break the line here, and inhibit page break following the line break";
 the command `\\[`&lsaquo;_dimen_&rsaquo;`]`
 means
-''break the line here and add &lsaquo;_dimen_&rsaquo; extra vertical space afterwards''.
+"break the line here and add &lsaquo;_dimen_&rsaquo; extra vertical space afterwards".

-The problem arises because `\\ ` looks for the next non-blank thing; the test it uses ignores the end of the line in your input text, so that `\\ ` comes to imagine that you were giving it a ''modifier''.
+The problem arises because `\\ ` looks for the next non-blank thing; the test it uses ignores the end of the line in your input text, so that `\\ ` comes to imagine that you were giving it a "modifier".

 An obvious solution is to enclose the stuff at the start of the new line in braces, typing: